Tilak-Kshatriya/Sales_Performance_Analysis/README.md

-# 📊 Sales Analysis Dashboard (Excel Project)
+# 📊 Sales Performance Analysis (MS Excel Project)

-This project is a dynamic and interactive **Sales Performance Dashboard** built using **Microsoft Excel**, designed to analyze and visualize key business metrics from a fictional Superstore dataset.
+This project is a dynamic and interactive **Sales Performance Analysis** built using **Microsoft Excel**, designed to analyze and visualize key business metrics from a fictional Superstore dataset.
 The dashboard provides deep insights into **sales, profit, customer behavior, and regional performance**, all structured for business decision-making.

 > ✅ Ideal for beginners who want to learn Excel analytics, or recruiters evaluating entry-level data analysts.